-UCI may nominate only two candidates; therefore, interested applicants are asked to submit a preliminary application to my office by May 30, 2014 (electronic submission to OR@research.uci.edu is preferred), with the following information:
+UCI may nominate only two candidates; therefore, interested applicants are asked to submit a preliminary application to the Office of Research by July 20, 2015, via UCI’s new competition management system: https://uci.infoready4.com/#competitionDetail/1737014 with the following information:

 - Research Abstract (2 pages) which describes the proposed research and its significance

 - Candidate’s bio sketch or abbreviated CV (no more than two pages)

 - Support letter from the Dean (or the equivalent in units without a Dean)

 |To apply through the UCI competition management system:

 If necessary, an ad hoc committee will convene to review the preliminary proposals.
 The selected PI(s) will be notified well before Searle’s September 30, 2015 deadline for full proposals.